-CMS has issued a final rule to require Medicare prior authorization (PA) for certain durable medical equipment, prosthetics, orthotics, and supplies (DMEPOS) that the agency characterizes as "frequent subject to unnecessary utilization."
+CMS has issued a final rule to require Medicare prior authorization (PA) for certain DMEPOS that the agency characterizes as "frequently subject to unnecessary utilization."
 The final rule was published on December 30, 2015 and specified an initial master list of 135 items that could potentially be subject to PA.
-Initially stationary oxygen rentals (code E1390) was included on the master list, but it was later removed.
+Initially stationary oxygen rentals (Code E1390) was included on the master list, but it was later removed.
 On April 22, 2019, stationary oxygen rentals (E1390) was again added to the list of potential codes that could be subject to PA.
 The master list is updated annually and published in the Federal Register.
 The presence of an item on the master list does not automatically mean that a PA is required.
 CMS will select a subset of these master list items for its "Required Prior Authorization List."
 There will be a notice period of at least 60 days prior to implementation.
 The ruling does not create any new clinical documentation requirements; instead the same information necessary to support Medicare payment will be required prior to the item being furnished to the beneficiary.
 CMS has proposed that reasonable efforts are made to provide a PA decision within 10 days of receipt of all applicable information, unless this timeline could seriously jeopardize the life or health of the beneficiary or the beneficiary's ability to regain maximum function, in which case the proposed PA decision would be 2 business days.
 CMS will issue additional sub-regulatory guidance on these timelines in the future.
-On April 6, 2020, an Interim Final Rule (IFR) was published in the Federal Register for policy and regulatory revisions in response to the COVID-19 PHE, and there is a comment period until June 30, 2020 before this is finalized.
+On April 6, 2020, an IFR was published in the Federal Register for policy and regulatory revisions in response to the COVID-19 PHE, and there was a comment period until June 30, 2020.
 Pursuant to a temporary regulatory waiver implemented by the administration, CMS has paused the national prior authorization program for certain DMEPOS.
-If our products are subject to prior authorization to be received, and/
+However, in July 2020, CMS released a COVID-19 Product Burden Relief FAQs that included updates to this IFR, including that the pausing of the national prior authorization program